The Raclette World Championships will gather the creme-de-la-creme of local and foreign producers of this emblematic Valais speciality.

 Jury

-If you would like to apply for a place on the Raclette World Championships jury, please submit your application by September 30th.
-The selection will be made by drawing lots at the beginning of October.
-If you are selected, we will contact you and ask that you confirm your participation by paying the registration fee of CHF 50.00 per person (travel and accommodation costs not covered).
-We will then provide you with all the information you need to prepare you for the competition.
+If you would like to apply for a place on the Raclette World Championships jury, please submit your application by July 31th, 2025.
+The selection will take place in early September.
+If you are selected, we will contact you to confirm your participation and provide you with information to prepare for the competition.

 Final phase Super Jury